X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA12randomterrain.md

 For each wave:

-* We first draw a random value between 0 and 1 together with an offset making the the first wave between the [0,1] range
+* We first draw a random value between 0 and 1 together with an offset making the first wave between the [0,1] range
 * We add a second wave between the [1,2] range
 * And finally, the last wave between the [2,3] range.